 PV cells don't need direct sunlight to work - you can still generate electricity on a cloudy day or slightly shaded roof.

-In order to go solar you need three things:
+In order to go solar you need two things:

 Unshaded roof space, south facing will generate the most electricity.

 An amount of money, typically between £4,000 - £7,000, to invest in solar.

 The financial benefits of going solar are two fold.

 When combined, result in an estimated year one benefit of £459.
 Subject to inflation, the overall benefit of savings and payments could excess £15,000 over 20 years.